 1. Introduction

-The Interfaces Dashboard project aims to develop a comprehensive dashboard for monitoring and managing the transmission of various healthcare data messages within a healthcare organization's IT infrastructure.
-This project is part of a broader initiative to enhance data interoperability and ensure seamless communication between different healthcare systems.
+The Interface Hub aims to simplify error monitoring and fixing while introducing auto-correction algorithms to reduce the number of errors made by end users, addressing issues that should have been handled by our integration team.
+This project is part of our initiative to eliminate errors by using an automated backup system to transmit outgoing lab results during laboratory interfacing system delays or failures, ensuring our patients receive prompt and error-free transmission of lab orders even when there is a transmission delivery failure at any end (whether at the laboratories or on our side).

 2. Project Goals

-Improve Data Interoperability: Facilitate seamless exchange of data between internal and external healthcare systems.
+Improve Data Interoperability: Facilitate error free exchange of data between internal and external healthcare systems.

-Self-Healing Error Management: Provide robust error detection, notification, and resolution mechanisms to ensure data accuracy and reliability.
+Self-Healing Error Management: Provide robust error detection, notification, and resolution mechanisms to ensure error free delivery and patient safety.

-Real-Time Monitoring: Enable real-time tracking and management of inbound and outbound healthcare data messages.
+Real-Time Monitoring: Enable real-time tracking and management of inbound and outbound messages.

-User-Friendly Interface: Develop an intuitive interface that allows users to easily monitor, filter, and manage healthcare data transmissions.
+User-Friendly Interface: Provide an intuitive interface to easily identify, monitor and fix data transmission issues.

 3. Features

-The Interface Hub Dashboard project includes the following key components and functionalities:
+The Interface Hub project includes the following key components / functionalities:

 3.1 Inbound and Outbound Message Management

-Inbound Messages: Track and manage incoming messages from external systems.
+Inbound: Track and manage incoming messages from external systems.

-Outbound Messages: Track and manage outgoing messages to external systems.
+Outbound: Track and manage outgoing messages to external systems.

+External Systems: Here is the list of external systems without examples:

+•  Laboratory Information Systems (LIS) •  Radiology Information Systems (RIS) •  Immunization Information Systems (IIS) •  Health Information Exchanges (HIE) •  Billing and Financial Systems •  Appointment Scheduling Systems

+Here is the list of Active partners